zyskowsk/model.js/README.md

 Running tests
 =============

-First, setup the test db by running the following command from inside the base directory:
+To setup the test db by run the following command from inside the base directory:
 `mysql -u root < test/schema.sql`.

 Then, run the test suite with: